 Additionally, students in our program enjoy opportunities to write and travel abroad.
 Most recently, creative writing students have traveled to London, England and to Barcelona, Spain.

 Students graduating from the Creative Writing Program at Tusculum have been accepted into first-rate graduate programs with excellent financial aid packages, full tuition waivers, fellowships, and teaching assistantships, including (but not limited to): Washington University in St. Louis, Chatham University, Columbia College (Chicago), the University of Central Florida, Florida Atlantic University, the University of Central Arkansas, the California Institute for the Arts, the School of the Art Institute of Chicago, Florida International University, the University of Tennessee at Knoxville, the University of Memphis, the University of Tampa, and Georgia College & State University.
 Other students have followed up their undergraduate work with study in other areas of personal interest ranging from mortuary science to massage therapy.

-Some of our students have taken teaching positions around the world; currently, students of our program have acquired jobs teaching English in Santiago, Chile and Wuxi, China.
+Some of our students have taken teaching positions around the world; currently, students of our program have acquired jobs teaching English in Santiago, Chile, Chungnam Province, South Korea, and Wuxi, China.